pradeepgangwar/GSoC-Data-Scraper/README.md

 ## About

-* This can be used to scrape past gsoc pata of any org.
-This fetched both org information and projects list and displays them in a web page hosted by Django.
+* This can be used to scrape past gsoc data of any org.
+This fetches both org information and projects list and displays them in a web page hosted by Django.

 ## Technology Used: